When to see it

-Kenneth MacMillan first heard Gustav Mahler's Das Lied von der Erde in 1958.
-He immediately fell in love with Mahler's elegiac masterpiece and in 1959 asked if he could use the piece in a new commission for The Royal Ballet.
-But the ROH Board refused, concerned that such a major musical work was not suitable accompaniment for ballet.
-It wasn't until 1965 that MacMillan was able to create his Song of the Earth, for Stuttgart Ballet on the invitation of his friend John Cranko.
-The ballet was instantly acclaimed; The Royal Ballet took the piece into their repertory only six months after its Stuttgart premiere.
+Kenneth MacMillan first heard Gustav Mahler’s Das Lied von der Erde in 1958.
+He immediately fell in love with Mahler’s elegiac score and determined to set it for ballet.
+He created his Song of the Earth in 1965 for Stuttgart Ballet, on the invitation of his friend John Cranko.
+The ballet was instantly acclaimed and The Royal Ballet took the piece into its repertory only six months after the Stuttgart premiere.

-MacMillan introduced a narrative thread to the piece's six movements, drawing on imagery from Hans Bethge's free translation of the six T'ang-dynasty poems that Mahler used.
+MacMillan introduced a narrative thread to the piece’s six movements, drawing on imagery from Hans Bethge’s translation of the six Tang dynasty-era poems used by Mahler.
 Marcia Haydée created the role of the woman, a figure of loneliness isolated from the movements of the corps de ballet around her.
-The man was created by Ray Barra, and the Messenger of Death by Egon Madsen, then only 23 years old.
-In MacMillan's hands Death becomes not a figure of evil but a gentle, ever-present companion.
+In MacMillan’s hands Death becomes a gentle, ever-present companion.
 Earthbound, non-classical movements morph seamlessly into modernist curves in a work of breathtaking beauty and power.

 News and features